 “Marine Science Explortaion” (BBC)

 Hosted by the School of Environments, Arts and Society, children will be given a short presentation on “Our unsung heroes of the sea,” our invertebrates from Biscayne Bay.
 Children will then be encouraged to get up close and personal with some of the marine invertebrates including sea urchins, crabs, snails and more in a touch tank.
 Additionally, the team will have virtual reality goggles, a microscope lab and a plankton activity.
-This session will last one hour and take place at 10 am and 2 pm.
+This session will last one hour and will take place from 9-10am.

 Tickets and sign up sheets for the events will be distributed to parents in January 2019 – stay tuned for more information.